junyanz/VON/README.md

 - Linux (only tested on Ubuntu 16.04)
 - Python3 (only tested with python 3.6)
 - Anaconda3
-- nvcc & gcc (only tested with gcc 6.3.0)
+- NVCC & GCC (only tested with gcc 6.3.0)
 - PyTorch 0.4.1 (does not support 0.4.0)
 - Currently not tested with Nvidia RTX GPU series
+- Docker Engine and Nvidia-Docker2 if using Docker container.

 ## Getting Started ###